-Ministry of Advanced Education and Skills Development’s Requirements
+Ministry of Training, Colleges and Universities’ Requirements

 The LBS Service Provider Guidelines contain two sections that deal with Information and Referral.
 One of these, section 3.1, Program Delivery, Roles and Responsibilities, states that:

 “All EO service providers must provide Ontarians with information on and referrals to all EO employment and training programs and services, regardless of which programs and services they are contracted to deliver.

 - have an efficient and effective process to identify each client’s information and referral needs;

 - make information about all EO Services accessible to the client (e.g., print, telephone, digital media);

 - ensure clients receive accurate and current information on the EO services relevant to their needs;

 - help clients understand their program and service options from across the EO network;